-The Fraser Island 5 day tour (recommended) starts each Monday morning and concludes at a destination of your choice on Friday evening.
+The Fraser Island 5 day tour (recommended) starts each Monday morning at any pick up point between the Gold Coast and Rainbow Beach and concludes at a destination of your choice on Friday evening.
 Times are flexible to suit your schedule.
 Four and Three day tours are arranged to suit your schedule, however many regret not taking the longer tour, as there is so much to see and do.
+Occasionly there are three day weekend tours for those that can only make it then, but weekdays are more suitable as there are fewer peopple on the island.
 There are no scheduled tours during the Australian School holidays as the island can get rather overcrowded.
-However if you can only make it during a school holiday a tour can be organised if plenty of notice is given.
+However if you can only make it during a school holiday, a tour can be organised if plenty of notice is given.
 As accommodation is more expensive a 10% surcharge is added.

 Check out what our client says about us